BeamIO-Inc/algorithm_toolkit/myproject/README.md

-Project operates with local util/setup files for yolo example, at some point port it over to resippy.
+An example project with ATK, using image recognition[https://github.com/ultralytics/yolov3] and public twitter data, we can generate insights of temporal points in videos of 'high activity'.

-All cred to https://github.com/ultralytics/yolov3 for the working pytorch yolo model
+All credit goes to https://github.com/ultralytics/yolov3 for the working pytorch yolo model